Meadowlarke/Bibliography/Lewis2008.md

 -: The intellectual worship of Europe by New Yorkers.

-33: Bakara's departure from Greenwich Village.
+33: Baraka's departure from Greenwich Village.

 -: Refuting Bane's assumptions about black separatism.